raveenaaa/Pipeline/CHECKPOINT-M3.md

 #### Provision cloud instances, monitoring control plane - Rohit

 Completed the following tasks:
+- Provision virtual machines on DigitalOcean for Monitoring dashboard, Checkbox.io and iTrust
+- Configure the ```pipeline prod up``` command
+- Configure the monitoring dashboard for DigitalOcean virtual machines

 Remaining tasks:
+- Fix the latency and HTTP status issue in the monitoring dashboard
+- Merge the monitoring dashboard code with canary analysis to eliminate redundancy.

 #### Implement deployment to cloud instances - Zachariah